philou/built-in-quality-game/Rules.md

 ## Goal of the game

-To pull as many features from Funnel to Production as possible.
+To pull as many features from Idea to Production as possible.

 Experience the increase in value delivery as we add more built-in quality to our software development process.